jacanchaplais/compton-seminar/src/slides.md

 (2 \pi)^{4} \delta^{(4)}\left(p + k - k^{\prime} - p^{\prime}\right)
 $$

-we can split the momentum conserving Dirac delta into spatial and temporal momentum components
+The momentum conserving Dirac delta reduces the calculation to a two dimensional integral, rather than a six dimensional one.
+We split into spatial and temporal momentum components
 $$
 \delta^{(4)}\left(p + k - k^{\prime} - p^{\prime}\right) =
 \delta\left(